 You do not need to talk about all the videos and questions at once or to talk for the same length about each.

-Once you’ve visited some topics, you will have a better idea of what your community needs when you head over to the Resource Catalog.
+Once you’ve visited some topics, you will have a better idea of what your community needs not just in terms of when you explore some of the many resources at EMDC.tools .
+This is not just about finding the right products but about exploring how people can use what is made available.